 The requirement to publish research work and general commitment to the job commonly results in higher education (HE) lecturers working long hours, including evenings and weekends.
 An excellent teaching and research record is generally necessary for career progression as there is strong competition for senior positions.

 - Higher education establishments

-Many people enter the profession via part-time teaching/temporary contracts.
-Vacancies are advertised via the internet, in local, regional and national newspapers, in the Times Higher Education and in publications relevant to the subject area to be taught.
+Many people enter the profession via part-time teaching or temporary contracts.
+Vacancies are advertised via the internet, in local, regional and national newspapers, in Times Higher Education and in publications relevant to the subject area to be taught.
 A few specialist recruitment agencies also handle vacancies.

-The minimum academic requirements for entry into HE teaching are a good degree (min 2:2) and a postgraduate qualification (often a PhD) that are relevant to the subject to be taught.
-Many HE teachers are mature candidates who have also gained several years' pertinent professional or industrial work experience.
+To become a higher education lecturer you must have a relevant degree; the minimum academic requirements are a good undergraduate degree (minimum 2:2) and a postgraduate qualification (often a PhD).
+Many HE lecturers are mature candidates who have also gained several years' pertinent professional or industrial work experience.

 - Highly motivated